Shyam-Chen/Koa-Starter/template/README.md

 # -- envs
 ```

-### Enable SEO
+### SEO friendly

-Enable Billing on your Firebase and Google Cloud Platform the project by switching to the Blaze plan.
+Enable billing on your Firebase Platform and Google Cloud the project by switching to the Blaze plan.

 Serve dynamic content for bots.